Harish18010/FailSafe/README.md

 ### 6. Access the app

 Once Docker is running, the frontend and API will be available on your machine.
-A live deployed version will be linked here shortly.

 **Default credentials:** `faculty_admin` / `securepassword123`

 ---